Page Contents:

 Maverick Hitch, Alternating Anchor System

-In this video, released in July 2024, JRB demonstrates how he approaches one stick climbing, while addressing the issues above, and executing a one stick climb with ZERO SLACK, using the Maverick Hitch as the anchor on the tree.
-The details for the system and the Maverick Pole are here:
+In this video, released in July 2024, JRB demonstrates how he approaches one stick climbing, while addressing the issues above, and executing a one stick climb with ZERO SLACK, using the Maverick Hitch as the anchor on the tree (other anchors can be used).

 JRB Cinch Alternating Anchor System